carnall-farrar/tim-tam-repo/README.md

 # CF template repository

-This repository is a template for analytical and product projects at CF, written in Python.
+This repository is a template for analytical projects and products at CF, written in Python.

 It comprises a recommended folder structure, git configuration and utilities.

-Click `Use this template` above to create a new repo in GitHUb which use this template.
+Click `Use this template` above to create a new repo in GitHUb which uses this template.

 ## Things to change
 Once you have created the new repo, the following actions are important:

-#### Rename the `timtam` directory
+#### Rename the `timtam` package directory

-To stick to python convention, name the main code folder after the name of the project.
+To stick to python convention, name the main code folder (package) something similar to the name of the project.
-Choose a name that is short and easy for others to find when searching.
+It's recommended to keep this short.

 #### Rename any import statements, using the new package name
-Now that you have changed the `timtam` package name, for imports to work you'll need to change any import staments, e.g.
+Now that you have changed the `timtam` package name, you'll need to change any import staments, e.g.

 ```python
 # current